One UI: One UI 1

-One UI 1.0 is the first version of One UI and is based on Android 9 Pie.
+One UI 1.0 is the first version of One UI (based on Android 9 Pie), and was released on 19 December 2018.
 It brought about many features which were becoming increasingly popular among various apps.
 Dark mode (then named Night mode) was one key feature added to make viewing in dark spaces easier on the user's eyes.
 This feature was included in many apps and eventually brought to iOS 13 and Android 10.
-The first version also brought native screenshot editing tools, refined curves, refinements to the Always-On Display (tap to show), an upgraded Bixby with support for remapping the Bixby button, and a new way to navigate the device: gestures released on 19 December 2018.
+The first version also brought native screenshot editing tools, refined curves, refinements to the Always-On Display (tap to show), an upgraded Bixby with support for remapping the Bixby button, and a new way to navigate the device: gestures.

 While Android 9 Pie did come with gesture support, it was not available on Samsung devices and is said to be 'half baked' by many users.
 However, Samsung decided to create their own gesture system to navigate devices with One UI installed.
 To achieve this, the user has to swipe up from the bottom of the device in the three locations of the 'buttons' to navigate.
 The gesture system has received mixed reviews.
 The incoming call screen got refinements.
-One UI 1.0 was released on 7 November 2018.

 One UI 1.1 brought stability fixes and performance optimizations, primarily for the camera, fingerprint reader, and facial recognition.
-One UI 1.1 was released alongside the Galaxy S10 series.
-This is the first version of One UI to be included as part of newer Samsung Galaxy devices since 2019.
-Later releases required some devices from 2018.
+This version was officially launched with the release of the Galaxy S10 series and select Galaxy A and Galaxy M series devices in 2019.

 One UI 1.5 provided a native screen recorder, a "Power Mode" for higher system performance and exclusive early access Link to Windows support in cooperation with Microsoft.
 It was launched with the Galaxy Note 10 series devices on 12 August 2019.
 It was included with select Galaxy A series devices from 2019, Galaxy Tab S6 and Tab Active Pro.